knocklabs/docs/pages/send-notifications/designing-workflows.md

 - Batch (aggregate notify calls that have the same value for a specified batch key)
 - Delay (wait an amount of time before proceeding to the next workflow step)

-To learn more about functions and how to get the most out of them in the Knock dashboard, see our [feature guide](https://www.notion.so/knockapp/Workflow-functions-batch-and-delay-0cb7cbca246f44deb922aaade07ae846).
+To learn more about functions and how to get the most out of them in the Knock dashboard, read our [workflow functions docs](/send-notifications/workflow-functions).

 ## The template editor